France: 3 police officers shot dead | DW | 23.12.2020

 The woman had allegedly taken refuge on the roof of a house, BFM TV reported.

 Police approached the house shortly after midnight and were targeted by gunfire.
-The gunman initially shot and killed one officer and wounding another, before setting fire to the house.
+The gunman initially shot and killed one officer and wounded another, before setting fire to the house.

 Two further officers, responding to the scene, were then fired on and killed, according to the Clermont-Ferrand prosecutor's office.